Sanday Small Isles

 The new bridge connecting Sanday with Canna

-Despite this new ‘connection’ the road from the bridge the road on Sanday was covered at high tides so marginalising the benefits of the new bridge.
+Despite this new ‘connection’ the road from the bridge the road on Sanday was still subject to high tides so marginalising the benefits of the new bridge.
 In 2018 after a crowdfunding appeal the residents secured enough cash to build a new road so securing 24-hour connection with Canna and the lifeline ferry service.

 New road on Sanday Small isles